nymea/nymea-wiki/Getting-started.md

       -h, --help       Displays this help.
       -v, --version    Displays version information.
       -n, --no-daemon  Run guhd in the foreground, not as daemon.
+      -p, --print-all  Enables all debug categories.
+This parameter overrides all debug category parameters.
       -d, --debug <[No]DebugCategory> ...

 Also a manual page is available: